OncoRNALab/exRNAQC/Preprocessing_rebuttal/README.md

 ### 2. Run the containers

-Run the containers with sufficient memory (recommended: 60 GB).
+Run the containers with sufficient memory (60 GB).

 For **full RNA-seq** preprocessing: